generalcodingcollectibles

 Cartridges used to be the whole point.
 Now sometimes they’re just a receipt with extra steps.

-I am not telling you to cancel every subscription, throw your phone in a canal, and live off ripped DVDs and local MP3s like it’s 2007.
+I am not telling you to cancel every subscription, throw your phone in a canal, and live off ripped DVDs and local MP3s like it’s 2007 (although that would be awesome).
 I still make compromises.
 Everybody does.

 But I do think a few rules still make sense: